theverp2000/verp/README.md

-Verp (Very-easy Enterprise Resource Planning) is an ERP platform written in Typescript/Javascript based on Nodejs, and the web client-side follows the frontend development trio standard: JavaScript, HTML and CSS
+The Verp (Very-easy Enterprise Resource Planning), is an ERP platform written in Typescript/Javascript based on Nodejs, and the web client-side follows the frontend development trio standard: JavaScript, HTML and CSS

 1) written in just one programming language (Javascript/Typescript),
-2) allows running on any operating system platform (Linux/Windows/MacOS),
+2) running on any operating system platform (Linux/Windows/MacOS),
 3) easy to use (private server/cloud, web client/smart device),
 4) easy to extend (install/uninstall modules on runtime).